diazevedo/fast-feet/README.md

 ### Description

-This is the backend code of a project developed as final challenge from [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).
+This is the backend code of a project developed as the final challenge from [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).

 FastFeet is an application designed to be used by a shipping company.

-The api is consumed by frontend and the mobile versions.
+The API is consumed by the frontend and the mobile versions.

 - [FastFeet web](https://github.com/diazevedo/fast-feet-web)
 - [FastFeet mobile](https://github.com/diazevedo/fast-feet-mobile)